MagmaGuy/FreeMinecraftModels/ReadMe.md

 # Currently planned features:
 - Bedrock client RSP generation
-- Server properties-independent RSP management with geyser integration
+- RSP management with geyser integration
-- Custom entities (?)
 - tag_projectile as meta bones from which projectiles can be shot (can have more than one per model)

-# Current weird limitations that need to be fixed:
+# Current weird limitations that it would be nice to fix:

-- If the pivot point (origin) of a boneBlueprint is set to be over 67ish the model starts floating
+- The TransformationMatrix is a mess, but no better solutions have been developed yet.
+They need some work from someone who is good at matrices.